samsonjs/samhuri.net/public/about.md

-I'm Sami J. Samhuri, a software developer and general technology geek.
+I'm Sami Samhuri, a software developer and general technology geek.
 Sometimes I write my thoughts and post my projects here.
 I moved to [Victoria, BC][vic] in 2003 to study computer science at the [University of Victoria][uvic], and then dropped out a couple of years later.